ysyk2021/transitioning-to-a-remote-workforce-strategies-for-success/src/chapter-10-1.md

-# Recap of Strategies for Successful Transition to Remote Work

 As we have explored in this book, transitioning to a remote workforce requires careful planning and preparation.
 In this final chapter, we will recap the strategies for successfully transitioning to remote work.